UmerKazi/kazicode-dc-take-home/README.md

 - The backend abstracts code execution into a separate Docker container (`secure_code_exec`) to prevent malicious code from affecting the main application.
 - User-submitted code is executed in an isolated environment to mitigate security risks.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or support, please contact [your-email@example.com].